julia-users-mvd/julia-users-mvd.github.io/README.md

 # julia-users-mvd.github.io

-Julia Users Group - Montevideo
+Repository for the homepage of the [Julia Users Group - Montevideo](https://julia-users-mvd.github.io/).